mikn/etcman/README.md

 ## Who Needs This?

-- Sysadmins who think `vim` and `git` are perfectly good configuration management tools
+- Sysadmins who think `vim` and `git` are perfectly good configuration management tools when you don't have thousands of servers
 - Anyone who's ever said, "It's just a config file!" and meant it
 - People who believe simplicity is the ultimate sophistication in system management
 - Those who want their system configs backed up, not obfuscated in five layers of abstraction